Map Ink Blog

 Vivian Leigh’s Bitchy Resting Face

 I doubt Vivian Leigh (the actress that played Scarlet O’Hara in Gone With the Wind) and I have all that much in common… but one thing we do share is Bitchy Resting Face.
 It’s all in the eyebrows, a pressed lip and passive eyes.
 I can’t question anything without one of my eyebrows raising, and my husband and son get this look a lot (see the top right picture).
 And while I am a very nice and friendly person and do not mean to have a bitch face, it totally comes in handy on public transportation.
+The post Vivian Leigh’s Bitchy Resting Face appeared first on JHill Design.

-Read More
+Read more

 ×